|V.||International Experiences Abroad|

 A course grade of C (73.00) requires that students achieve a minimum grade of C (73.00) in both the clinical/laboratory and didactic portions of each required nursing and science course(s).
 The didactic grade is calculated based only on theory exam grades, meaning that a student must achieve a weighted exam average of at least 73.00.
 Graded assignments and papers may be calculated into the final course grade as defined by the course syllabus.
 Clinical grades are based both on written assignments and skill/behaviors performed in the clinical setting.
 Clinical failure will be considered in any one of the following circumstances: one, when written assignments are not at or above the 73.00 average; two, when there are two or more undocumented absences; three, for unsatisfactory skill/behavior performance; and four, for any unethical or unsafe behavior in the clinical setting.

 A nursing student incurring a failure/deficiency in any required course during any academic year must repeat the failed course as soon as possible before they will be permitted to proceed in the program.
 Students may be permitted to continue if the failed course is not a prerequisite or parallel (co-requisite) course.
-Non-nursing courses, except Pathophysiology, Pharmacology, and Microbiology can be taken elsewhere with permission of the BSN program director.
+Non-nursing courses, except Health Assessment, Microbiology, Pathophysiology, and Pharmacology, may be taken elsewhere with permission of the advising dean in consultation with the BSN program director.
 All clinical courses must be repeated at the Georgetown University School of Nursing & Health Studies.

 Admission to the Department does not guarantee progression in the nursing program.
 Additionally, successful completion of the nursing program does not guarantee licensure as a registered nurse.